-The past 20 years we have been witness to ever-increasing advances in web-based technology, design, implementation and marketing, not to mention the explosion of social media.
+Since 1997, we've witnessed amazing advances in web-based technology, design, implementation, and marketing - not to mention the explosion of social media.

 According to the World Economic Forum, the long-term health and stability of the Internet will be data.
 It is estimated the volume of data is growing at a 40% clip per year, and according to several reports, 90% of all data in the world was created in the last two years.